 > csvde -f ouexport.csv -d "OU=All User Accounts,DC=lab,DC=local" > ldifde -f ouexport.ldf -d "OU=All User Accounts,DC=lab,DC=local"

 When you use csvde or ldifde to export AD object to a file, the objects in the file are listed in a particular order.
-This is the correct order to re-create the OU structure when the data is imported into another domain or LDAP service.
+This is the order that will be used when when the data is imported into another domain or LDAP service.

 For example, the OUs are created before the user objects within the OUs.
 Additionally, linked attributes like manager are added after all of the users have been created.
 Below is an example LDIF file (snipped for brevity), showing the order of object creation and modification: